remy/nodemon/README.md

 * Blank lines
 * Specific files
 * File patterns (this is converted to a regex, so you have full control of the pattern)

+# Controlling shutdown of your script

+`nodemon` sends a kill signal to your application when it sees a file update.
+If you need to clean up on shutdown inside your script you can capture the kill signal and handle it yourself.

+The following example will listen once for the `SIGUSR2` signal (used by `nodemon` to restart), run the clean up process and then kill itself for `nodemon` to continue control:

+    process.once('SIGUSR2', function () {
+      gracefulShutdown(function () {
+        process.kill(process.pid, 'SIGUSR2');
+      })
+    });

+Note that the `process.kill` is *only* called once your shutdown jobs are complete.
+Hat tip to [Benjie Gillam](http://www.benjiegillam.com/2011/08/node-js-clean-restart-and-faster-development-with-nodemon/) for writing technique this up.